 Building an personalised model is key and can be supplemented with qualitative and behavioural data to establish a baseline and clear patterns between stress with the environment and activity.

-With an established baseline we will then be able to personalise vagus nerve stimulation, either on its own or possibly overlaid with other treatments.
-This will start with a straightforward open loop stimulation without any adjustment of the parameters until we have built and tested our algorithms to drive a closed loop stimulation with instantaneous biofeedback.
+With an established baseline we can personalise vagus nerve stimulation, either on its own or possibly overlaid with other treatments.
+This is starting with a straightforward open loop stimulation without any adjustment of the parameters whilst we finish building and testing our algorithms to drive a closed loop stimulation with instantaneous biofeedback.
 This is our goal; to respond to the therapeutic needs and actual physiological state of the body.

-Also we hope to learn and share more about the insights into the effectiveness of interventions in the treatment of chronic stress, the levels of stress in specific populations and the opportunity for increasing human flourishing
+And as we learn and share more about the insights into the effectiveness of interventions in the treatment of chronic stress, the levels of stress in specific populations and the opportunity for increasing human flourishing.

 The ear has been a site of therapeutic interest for millennia, with Chinese traditional medicine establishing auricular acupuncture.
 In today's modern world, it's rapidly turning into a biological equivalent of a USB port.
 From it you can "read" a range of physiological and brain wave data to measure when you are stressed and then "write" to the brain either through the sounds of your favourite music or with the help of MindSpire, to stimulate your vagus nerve to help fast track your rest and relax response and stay physically and mentally healthy.